 “The secret of improved plant breeding, apart from scientific knowledge, is love.” — Luther Burbank

 Peroxisomes are involved in the process of photorespiration, which is how plants respire when carbon dioxide levels are too low.
 They are also used in the conversion of fatty acids to carbohydrates, so the plant can germinate seeds.
 Peroxisomes even convert hydrogen peroxide into water.

-Ribosomes are the organelles which are responsible for handling the process that synthesizes proteins.
+Ribosomes are the organelles that are responsible for handling the process that synthesizes proteins.
 They can be found floating free in the cytoplasm of the cell or attached to the rough Endoplasmic Reticulum.
-Ribosomes are made out of two parts, a small ribosomal subunit and a large ribosomal subunit.
+Ribosomes are made out of two parts: a small ribosomal subunit and a large ribosomal subunit.
 The ribosomal subunits are created in the nucleolus of the cell.
-Ribosomes work alongside the molecule tRNA, or transfer RNA to ensure that the genes encoded into Messenger RNA (mRNA) are formed into the right proteins.
-The ribosomes are responsible for building polypetide chains out of amino acids, which will eventually end up as functional proteins.
+Ribosomes work alongside the molecule tRNA, or transfer RNA, to ensure that the genes encoded into Messenger RNA (mRNA) are formed into the right proteins.
+The ribosomes are responsible for building polypeptide chains out of amino acids, which will eventually end up as functional proteins.